zauberzeug/rosys/README.md

 **No Threading**
 : Thanks to [asyncio](https://docs.python.org/3/library/asyncio.html) you can write the business logic without locks and mutex mechanisms.
 The running system feels like everything is happening in parallel.
 But each code block is executed one after another through an event queue and yields execution as soon as it waits for I/O or heavy computation.
-Which is still executed in threads to not block the rest of the business logic.
+The latter is still executed in threads to not block the rest of the business logic.

 **Web UI**
 : Most machines need some kind of human interaction.
-We made sure your robot can be operated fully off the grid with any web browser by incororporating [NiceGUI](https://nicegui.io/).
+We made sure your robot can be operated fully off the grid with any web browser by incorporating [NiceGUI](https://nicegui.io/).
-It's also possible to proxy the user interface through a gateway for remote operation.
+It is also possible to proxy the user interface through a gateway for remote operation.

 **Simulation**
 : Robot hardware is often slower than your own computer.